Amon-Mugo/Breast-Cancer-detection-web-app/README.md

-# Cancer-detection-web-app
+#Breast Cancer-detection-web-app
-Machine learning model on prediction of cancer.Also into a real world UI
+Machine learning model on prediction of cancer.Also into a real world UI  using  Flask